 Can EMFs Really Affect Our Health?

 In the beginning, scientists believed that EMFs (non-ionizing radiation) could not affect human health because EMFs cannot ionize molecules in the way that X-rays and nuclear radiation can.
 But scientists then discovered that EMFs could indeed affect human health by heating up the tissues within our bodies — similar to the way a microwave oven warms up food.
-So today, most of the official EMF safety standards, such as the FCC exposure limits for the general public, are designed to protect our bodies from these heating effects.
+So today, most of the international EMF safety standards, such as the FCC limits for the general public in the US, are designed to protect our bodies from these heating effects.

 “Electromagnetic interference” or “EMI” is a critical concern for electronic devices and systems, because EMFs can cause interference with the operation and function of sensitive electronics.
 For example, the FCC takes great care in controlling the assignment of EMF frequencies and power outputs for radio stations, television stations, cell towers and all wireless devices, to make sure that the EMF signal from one station or device does not overlap and interfere with the EMF signal or the proper working of another device or station.